Padafoxiaen/aiogrambot/README.md

-`Please rename folder to your bot name after repo cloning`
+`!!!
+Please rename folder to your bot name after repo cloning !!!`

 # Aiogrambot

-The special template to easily development bots based in [Aiogram 3](https://docs.aiogram.dev/en/latest/).
+The special template to easily bots development based in [Aiogram 3](https://docs.aiogram.dev/en/latest/).
 Basicly the template was setup for beginners

+# Starting
+- Just open the `.env.dist` file and rewrite it with your data
+- Install [Docker](https://www.docker.com/) and learn basics
+- Clone this repo and rename folder as name of your bot
+- Move to your clonned repo and run `docker-compose up`